LHSjames/IS-477-Final-Project/ProjectPlan.md

 Are there specific, measurable neighborhood factors that correlate with host turnover or the proportion of professional, multi-listing hosts in the city?

 ## Team
-JJ Park:
+JJ Park: Data Engineer

+- Collects, formats, and integrates the listings, reviews, and neighborhood datasets.

+- Builds and maintains data pipelines to ensure clean and consistent data for analysis.

-James Lee:
+James Lee: Data Analyst

+- Cleans and explores the data.

+- Creates visualizations and performs statistical or predictive analysis.

 ## Datasets
-I will use three files from the Chicago Inside Airbnb dataset, which will be integrated for a comprehensive analysis:
+We will use three files from the Chicago Inside Airbnb dataset, which will be integrated for a comprehensive analysis:

 Dataset 1: Chicago Listing Features (chicago_airbnb_listings.csv).
 This file contains the static property data, including price, room type, and keys for integration: id and neighbourhood.